Looking forward to 2018-19

-Students in 3rd-5th grades will leave their homerooms to join their Micro organization.
+Students in 3rd-5th grades may leave their homerooms to join their Micro organization.
 Each organization will decide what its business venture, non-profit, or government agency will look like this year.
 Employees will complete a mission statement, business plan, and a budget before moving on to develop their goods and/or services.

 Micro is purposefully aligned with our State learning goals and/or Common Core Standards.
-Micro is a place where students put their classroom learning to work in engaging real-world ways.
-Often answering their own questions of “why do I have to learn this?”
+Micro is a place where students put their classroom learning to work in engaging real-world ways - often answering their own questions of “why do I have to learn this?”

 Through MicroSociety, Talbot Hill can begin as early as kindergarten addressing our District’s Goal 2: College and Career Ready – Each student will graduate with the necessary skills and an appropriate plan to continue to post-secondary options!
 Students will understand and apply their learning in real-world activities, recognizing the importance of their learning to their future.
 Through their work in MicroSociety businesses, their school to work experiences (fieldtrips), and community partner mentoring, students will have a view into real-world opportunities.